nitin42/Animated-Timeline/README.md

 })
 ```

-With objects, you have more control over defining the values.

-Check out [this]() list to see which properties you can use when defining the animation values using objects.
+Check out [this](./docs/properties) list to see which properties you can use when defining the animation values using objects.

 * `from` - `to` based animation values